nabto/edge-device-webrtc/README.md

 ```
 -DVCPKG_TARGET_TRIPLET=arm64-linux
 ```

+In addition to configuring `vcpkg` with a triplet, you must point the build system to the C and C++ compiler for the target platform through the environment variables `CC` and `CXX`.

 The full build command for building for an ARM 64-bit based linux system then looks as follows: